Plus, 5 Ways to Make it Wow in the Now

 Exposed bulbs were once the telltale sign of a glamorous bathroom upgrade.
 These days, they’re just the telltale sign of a dated space.

 The fix?
 Updating your lighting is one of the cheapest and easiest ways to modernize your bathroom.
 Renew your vanity lighting with a pair of LED sconces placed on either side of the bathroom mirror.
 Or, install an updated bathroom bar that includes a white or frosted shade for each bulb to soften the light.
+Visit our website to know more about furnish your bathroom.

 4. Unfashionable Fixtures and Accessories